SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 ```

-6. Use what you have learned and create another projection view for **Booking**.
+6. Use what you have learned and create another projection view called Z_C_BOOKING_M_XXX where XXX is your group number for **Booking**.
 ```abap
 @EndUserText.label: 'Booking Projection View'
 @AccessControl.authorizationCheck: #NOT_REQUIRED